Supermarket Business Owners Empower In-Store Associates

-- Scan-and-go: J.’s Wholesale Club, Kroger, Sam’s Club, Wal-Mart and new entrant Meijer offer mobile POS units or in-phone apps that allow staff and shoppers to make purchases on the fly and have the order billed to their digital wallet or customer account—a more convenient and cost-effective alternative to self-checkout services, and a way to shift more of the work to persnickety shoppers, while freeing up employees for higher-value tasks.
+- Scan-and-go: J.’s Wholesale Club, Kroger, Sam’s Club, Wal-Mart, and new entrant Meijer offer mobile POS units or in-phone apps that allow staff and shoppers to make purchases on the fly and have the order billed to their digital wallet or customer account—a more convenient and cost-effective alternative to self-checkout services, and a way to shift more of the work to persnickety shoppers, while freeing up employees for higher-value tasks.

-Similarly, both Bloomingdale’s and Nordstrom have installed iPads in their fitting rooms that connect directly to their inventory management systems, so both customers and sales associates can check for sizes, colors, product reviews and other key details.
+Similarly, both Bloomingdale’s and Nordstrom have installed iPads in their fitting rooms that connect directly to their inventory management systems, so both customers and sales associates can check for sizes, colors, product reviews, and other key details.

-- Cloud-based customer and staff support services: Fossil, Nordstrom, Shopify and other brands have enlisted digital helpdesk services (including social media–based live chat services) to find products, track deliveries and account activities, and ultimately, get customers through the buying journey as quickly and painlessly as possible.
+- Cloud-based customer and staff support services: Fossil, Nordstrom, Shopify, and other brands have enlisted digital helpdesk services (including social media–based live chat services) to find products, track deliveries and account activities, and ultimately, get customers through the buying journey as quickly and painlessly as possible.

 What’s good for in-store associates is also good for customers (and vice versa)

 Making the most of your sales associates makes good business sense, but it shouldn’t mean transforming your organization overnight.
 Instead, consider taking small but meaningful steps to empower your in-store staff.
 For example: Provide store-specific handheld devices so frontline associates can check your supermarket business website and conduct searches as they’re speaking with customers.
-Or, develop an API that allows store associates to use their own mobile devices to track products manage logistics from on-premises.
+Or, develop an API that allows store associates to use their own mobile devices to track products and manage logistics from on-premises.

 And remember: If you’re thinking about putting technical tools in the hands of your associates, set them up for success by providing proper training and support.
 As with all digital solutions, the best ROI comes from technology that’s easy to use and understand, and scales to meet your customers’ evolving shopping needs.